D4wnstar/aetherwisp/Statistics/Montecarlo methods/Montecarlo integral estimation.md

 > &=\int_{0}^{1} \underbrace{ \frac{2e^{-x^{2}/2}}{\sqrt{ 2\pi }} }_{ g(x) } \ dx=\int_{0}^{1}g(x)\ dx
 > \end{align}
 > $$
 > by using symmetry arguments.
 The above numerical result is the correct number we want to aim for.
 Now that we have a $g(x)$ to work with, let's pick a distribution $f(x)$ to use.
-Of course, using a standard normal distribution would be the best choice here, since they would be a multiple of each other, but for the sake of argument, let's try with a [[uniform distribution]] and an [[exponential distribution]].
+Of course, using a standard normal distribution would be the best choice here, since they would be a multiple of each other, but for the sake of argument, let's try with a [[Uniform distribution]] and an [[Exponential distribution]].
 Numerically, we get
 > $$\begin{matrix}
  \text{Distribution} & N=100 & N=1000 \\
 > \hat{I}_\text{unif} & 0.682\pm 0.010 & 0.6820\pm 0.0010 \\